loganbtchss/pixel_logs/README.md

 - Include detailed error information and stack traces
 - Use a separate webhook if configured

-## Message Templates
+## 📝 Message Templates

+> [!TIP]
-You can customize the message format for each event type in the config:
+> You can customize the message format for each event type in the config.

 ```lua
 Config.Messages = {